openshift/enhancements/enhancements/network/enable-flows-collection.md

 (The following verbs and commands are not definitive but just illustrative examples).

-To enable IPFix emission:
+To enable flows emission:

 ```text
 $ oc flows start
 ```

-To enable IPFIX emission:
+To enable flows emission:

 ```text
 $ oc flows start